 Colloidal silver can be used in many ways.
 For example, ear infections can be treated using a dropper bottle (available from chemists), and sinus infections by spraying the solution into the nasal cavities three times each day.
 Any nasal spray can be pressed into service for this purpose by emptying the original contents, washing, and then refilling with the silver solution.

-Colloidal silver consists of ultra-fine silver particles suspended in purified water, and it is completely safe to use both externally.
-For internal use, check with a naturopath or biochemist to ensure that it's safe andreally colloidal silver!
+Colloidal silver consists of ultra-fine silver particles suspended in purified water and is safe for external use.
+For internal use, check with a naturopath or biochemist to ensure that it's safe and that it's really colloidal silver!

 The best results are obtained by using a product with the smallest possible particle size, e.g. colloidal silver with a particle size of 0.0006 to 0.005 microns; but, make sure that it's colloidal silver not ionic silver.